 Community Portraits in Response to Covid-19

-Free Public Programming Calendar
+Free Public Programming Calendar (registration requested)

 all events live-streamed and in person

 Trap and Release – JoVia Armstrong, Stephan Moore and Chicago’s Austin Community

 in-person and live-stream: May 22, 2022, 1:00 pm

 in-person: Saint Martin’s Episcopal Church, 5700 W Midway Park, Chicago, IL 60644

 live-stream: Experimental Sound Studio – The Quarantine Concerts